Wence024/ClassFlow/docs/ai-code-maintenance.md

 ### **Next Steps:**

-The codebase is now ready for Phase 1 of the department-based resource management implementation.
-The class merging feature is fully functional and all tests are passing.
+The codebase has progressed into Phase 3 UI tasks (dept head dashboard and program head department selection for instructors).
+Create the new integration tests listed above and update any affected mocks.

 ### **Test Results:**
 - **Total Tests**: 105 tests